Our Rainforest Futures

 Project aims and objectives

-The project is currently in its development phase and throughout 2025 we are consulting and gathering evidence, engaging with communities and stakeholders, and piloting activities and courses.
-What we learn will inform an activity plan and bid for a five-year delivery phase.
-We’re working across the whole rainforest zone, but with a focus on three ‘hub’ areas of Morvern, Torridon and mid-Argyll.
+We’re working across the rainforest zone, but with a focus on three ‘hub’ areas in Morvern, Torridon and mid-Argyll.
 Our work is based around three key themes:

-Rainforest Action - a critical mass of people in rainforest communities have the necessary skills and training to enable full-scale rainforest restoration.
+1. Rainforest Action – ensuring a critical mass of people in rainforest communities have the necessary skills and training to enable full-scale rainforest restoration.

-Rainforest Futures - existing rainforest restoration projects have a long-term sustainable legacy, and more rainforest restoration projects can establish, through community empowerment.
+2. Rainforest Futures – enabling existing rainforest restoration projects to have a long-term sustainable legacy, and supporting more rainforest restoration to get started.

-Rainforest Connections - to enable shared learning between rainforest restoration projects within Scotland’s rainforest and beyond.
+3. Rainforest Connections – supporting shared learning between rainforest restoration projects within Scotland’s rainforest and beyond.

 Rainforest action

-Scoping work to establish focus and activity strands viable at each of the three rainforest hubs and how these can support work across the rainforest zone.
-This will include the rationale for area rainforest restoration squads.
+• Scoping viable activities in each of the three rainforest hubs and how these can support work across the rainforest zone eg rainforest restoration squads.

-Through consultation and trial events, scope out the needs and opportunities for volunteering.
-This will include identifying barriers to participation and how these can be overcome.
+• Assessing opportunities for volunteering through consultation and trial events.
+This includes identifying barriers to participation and how these can be overcome.

-Working with landowners to test and refine the ASR Rainforest Management Guidelines along with the development of a Rainforest Stewardship Scheme for rainforest managers.
+• Working with landowners to test and refine the ASR Rainforest Management Guidelines and develop a Rainforest Stewardship Scheme for rainforest managers.

-Development of a menu of management activity for capital grants, including criteria, application process, terms and conditions, supported by the findings of the current ACT/ASR FIRNS-funded project – ‘Saving Scotland’s Rainforest with Natural Capital’.
+• Developing a capital grants scheme, including criteria, application process and terms and conditions.
+Supported by the findings of the current ACT/ASR FIRNS-funded project – ‘Saving Scotland’s Rainforest with Natural Capital’.

-Identification of sites of highest importance for lichen and bryophyte diversity – agree and test survey methodologies.
+• Identifying the sites of highest importance for lichen and bryophyte diversity.
+Agreeing and testing survey methodologies.

-Scoping study to explore the needs and options to provide accommodation for key audiences – from spare room schemes to setting up woodland crofts.
+• Exploring accommodation needs and options for key audiences – from spare room schemes to setting up woodland crofts.

 Rainforest futures

-Development of a pilot project to bring disadvantaged and youth groups to gain experience and help preserve the rainforest – up to 25 people engaged.
+• Developing a pilot project to bring disadvantaged and youth groups to the rainforest to gain first-hand experience of why it is special – up to 25 people engaged.

 Rainforest connections

-Delivery of a field trip between projects to inform a bigger programme of field trips in the delivery phase – up to 15 partner representatives engaged.
+• Organising a field trip for rainforest project teams across Scotland to learn from each other.
+Using their feedback to inform a field trip programme for the delivery phase – up to 15 partner representatives engaged.

-Scoping and recommendations made for an information hub with resources and advice for anyone involved with restoring Scotland’s rainforest.
+• Scoping and recommending what a digital information hub might look like for the provision of resources and advice for anyone involved in restoring Scotland’s rainforest.

 Estimated cost